- Contact & Support

 -

 If you're particularly concerned, it might be the right time to speak to a financial adviser to help you review your investments.
-It's likely there will be a charge for any advice you receive.
+You can find out more about choosing a financial adviser on MoneyHelper.
 Remember, there's never really any guarantees and the value of investments can go down as well as up and may be worth less than was paid in.

 -